-Hibiscus Island Homes and Neighborhood Guide
+Hibiscus Island Homes

 The exclusive Hibiscus Island is found in Biscayne Bay, north of the MacArthur Causeway, and is accessible only via Palm Island, just to the South, through a 24 hour-a-day guarded entrance.
 The island, considered a part of Miami Beach, offers both waterfront and interior lots, and single family homes with a variety of architectural styles.
 Its’ close proximity to both South Beach and mainland Miami (halfway across the MacArthur causeway) make it a premiere location for enjoying all the spoils of greater Miami, from a private island oasis.
 Boating is a prime hobby here, since there are no fixed bridges, allowing access to boats of many different sizes.
 Shared with Palm Island, there’s also a community center with a kids’ park, and courts for tennis, racquetball, and basketball.
 Residents of Hibiscus Island enjoy breathtaking bay views, quick access to downtown Miami and Miami Beach, and a community perfect for boaters, families, and anyone seeking gorgeous waterfront homes in a safe and secure setting.